Having the right vehicles and equipment is vital to the success of any business.

 Commercial Finance Agreements

 A lender provides the funds to purchase the vehicle or equipment, and the borrower takes ownership at the time of purchase.
-The lender uses the asset financed as security, so interest rates on commercial financial agreements are usually significantly lower than those of unsecured facilities such as cash flow-based loans.
+The lender uses the asset finance as security, so interest rates on commercial financial agreements are usually significantly lower than those of unsecured facilities such as cash flow-based loans.

 A range of terms are available, so repayments can be structured to suit each business’s unique needs.
 They are typically paid over 2 to 5 years, and can be set at a regular monthly amount, or customised to fit your unique cash flow requirements.
 A larger one-off balloon payment can also be set at the end of the term to help lower the regular instalment.